History

 Relocation of overheard utilities as well as evaluation of additional bike rack facilities, bike repair stations, and bus stop improvements also will be incorporated.

-These improvements will be evaluated and supplemented with additional community input.
-Ultimately, a preferred design will be presented to the City and VDOT for endorsement before construction can commence.
+These improvements were evaluated and supplemented with additional input from the community.
+Ultimately, a preferred design was presented to the City and VDOT for endorsement before construction begins.

 Project Area